-Founded in 1956 through a unique partnership between the Diocese of Dallas and a group
+Opened in 1956 through the stimulus of the Sisters of Saint Mary of Namur and a group

 from across the U.S. and the world.
 The university has been consistently ranked as

 one of the top regional universities and enjoys a spot in the list of the top 10 Catholic

 colleges in the West by U.S. News & World Report and in the top 15 Catholic colleges

 nationwide by Forbes.
 UD’s summer programs for gifted high school students are ranked

 Located in Irving, a city of over 200,000 with six global Fortune 500 headquarters,